Glitchfiend/BiomesOPlenty/README.md

 	- Fixed a crash bug with non-living entities entering poison ivy
 	- Updated the better leaf textures
 	- Fixed a crash with saplings
+	- Added Long Grass
+	- Added config option for disabling oceans
+	- Fixed an issue with the shroom powder texture
+	- Tweaked the Garden biome
+	- Tweaked the Shield biome

 	  Version 0.5.8 '21-07-13'
 	- Removed the crappy Amethyst Tinkers Construct tools